 speaker

 Analyst, Deutsche Bank

-Hey, good morning guys.
+Hey, good morning, guys.
 Mark, good talking to you again.
-Can you talk about the hospital contracted for subsidies?
-If you go back to pre-COVID, you know, did hospitals get any subsidies?
-Are they getting subsidies today?
-And just talk about that dynamic in your business.
+Can you talk about the hospital contracted sort of subsidies?
+If we go back to sort of pre-COVID, you know, did hospitals give any subsidies?
+Are they giving subsidies today?
+And just sort of talk about that dynamic in your business.

+speaker